 Preventive medication can be given orally, applied topically, or administered through collar-like products.

 - A Regular veterinary examination can help detect parasites early and even avoid parasite infection in dogs.

 - good grooming can prevent fleas and ticks.

 - groom your dog when you return home from dump areas.

 Can Dog Parasites be Transmitted to Humans?

-Roundworms have more chances for transmitted to humans by mistakenly ingesting infective worm eggs passed through a pet’s stool or urine and left throughout the area.
+Roundworms have more chances for transmission to humans by mistakenly ingesting infective worm eggs passed through a pet’s stool or urine and left throughout the area.

 Hookworms cause cutaneous larva migrans (CLM) in people.
 It can be transmitted through direct skin penetration of infective larvae found in the waste of dogs.

 Searching for good grooming services or a dog hostel in Bangalore?
-Visit Willes Pet Paradise, the largest dog cafe in Bangalore consists of the play area of 20000 sqft, best pet boarding arrangement, swimming pool for dogs, and cafe!
+Visit Willes Pet Paradise, the largest dog cafe in Bangalore consists of a play area of 20000 sqft, the best pet boarding arrangement, a swimming pool for dogs, and a cafe!